TotallyJewishTravel

 Maintaining Family Traditions

 While many Jews celebrate Passover with a seder, that can look very different depending on the family’s traditions.
 The main differences in traditions on Passover have to do with food.
 Not only what types of foods are permissible but also in what types of food people make.
 Many families have traditions passed down about what to make for the meal at the seder.
-There are certain Passover foods that are made each year; It’s not Passover until we have our “fill in the blank” with whatever comfort Passover food you have each year.
+There are certain Passover dishes that show up year after year—it’s not really Pesach until we have our 'fill-in-the-blank' family favorite.

-There is a lot of cooking and planning in order to make Pesach and host a seder.
-Many families choose to take a vacation and join an organized Passover program.
-There are programs in countries all over the world.
-If you spend Passover in Morocco then you can expect an amazing Mimouna celebration at the end of the holiday.
-Pesach programs try to accommodate different customs and traditions.
-While people enjoy taking a Passover vacation, they don’t want to leave behind their family’s traditions.
+There’s a lot of cooking and preparation involved in making Pesach and hosting a seder.
+That’s why many families choose to take a vacation and join an organized Passover program.
+These programs are held in destinations around the world and offer kosher meals, seders, and activities—without the stress of doing it all yourself.
+If you spend Passover in Morocco, you can even enjoy a traditional Mimouna celebration to end the holiday.
+Most programs try to accommodate a range of customs and traditions, allowing guests to relax while still honoring their family’s unique way of celebrating Pesach.

 Pesach symbols - matzah, seder plate.